You’re a fundraiser. And when your work means communicating with donors, you probably think about the gifts you hope your organization will receive.

 Chances are you’re not in a position to offer religious absolution.

 But we all want to feel like we’re good people.
 We want to know we’re doing something good and kind.
-So we can assume our donors know we think they’re generous and caring.
-Or we can make sure they know it.
+Are you ensuring your donors know how caring you know they are?

 Gratitude

-OK, you know this is key to successful donor relationships.
-And that donors deserve to be thanked – more than once – for their gifts.
+You know this is key to successful donor relationships.
+And that donors deserve to be thanked, more than once, for their gifts.
+(Please see Thankology for everything you ever needed to know on the subject!)

 No donor is obligated to give.
 Every donor chooses to give.
-And that deserves as much gratitude as you can create.
+And that deserves as much gratitude as you can communicate.

 Joy